marlowe-contrib/marlowe-oracle-service/README.md

 ```

 There's also an optional cli parameter to specify the marlowe tag to use.
 If not specified, it will use the default value of `requires.marlowe.oracle.test.alpha.1`.
-The complete command to deploy a marlowe contract, requesting charli3 oracle data wpuld be:
+The complete command to deploy a marlowe contract, requesting charli3 oracle data would be:

 ```bash
 npm run deploy-example -- tests/charli3-choice-info.json requires.marlowe.oracle.test.alpha.2